Technigo/project-mongo-api/README.md

 # Mongo API Project

 The aim of this project was to learn how to use Mongodb; storing data, fetching data, finding data and returning error messages when the data could not be found etc. The project was based on an express-API, however this time I used Mongoose methods to interact with the data.
-The dataset
+I downloaded a dataset from Kaggle and then converted the CSV into JSON format, which I added to my database.

 ## Documentation
  GET /